kresohr/chronos/README.md

 - **UI-UX** - [Quant-UX](https://github.com/KlausSchaefers/quant-ux) self hosted via docker for UI-UX mocking
 - **Docker** - [Docker](https://www.docker.com/) using Docker to containerize everything and to ease the process of running Chronos
 - **Icons** - [FontAwesome](https://docs.fontawesome.com/) using Font Awesome for icons across the project.

+## GIT commit guidelines

+The idea is to keep GIT commits clean and structured in a way that it is easier to find what you are looking for.

+- **UI-FIX**: Used for small UI fixes like changes in the margin, padding, color, etc.
+- **FIX**: Bugfixes, improvements
+- **REFACTOR**: Technical debt and code refactoring

+**Note:** Component implementation and progress has no tag